cb-ci/ci-perfomance-benchmark/README.md

 * **File IO/volume** IOOPS,throughput
 * **Pipeline End-to-End exection time**

+## Entry-and-Exit-Criteria

-## Entry Criteria
+* Entry Criteria
   *   Both Source and Target controllers are fully configured and operational.
   *   The observability stack (Prometheus, Grafana, OpenTelemetry) is in place and collecting data.
   *   Test pipelines and load generation scripts are ready.

-## Exit Criteria
+* Exit Criteria
   *   All test scenarios have been executed at least three times on both controller setups.
   *   Key metrics have been collected and documented.
   *   A final analysis report comparing the performance of the two setups is complete.

 ## Tooling Stack